k435467/React-Tutorial-Practice/README.md

 #### Skipping Effects

-If we want to run an effect and clean it up only once (on mount and unmount), we can pass an empty array ([]) as a second argument.
+Passing an empty array([]) will make effect run and clean it up only once.

 ```js
 useEffect(() => {